nicolenewhouse3/clean-code/CLEAN-CODE.md

 >   - Prefer data structures when you need flexibility in adding new behaviors.

 ## 6. Error Handling
-- Clean code is both readable and robust.
-Error handling should be treated as a separate concern, allowing the main logic to remain clear and focused.
+- Separate error handling from the main logic for clarity and maintainability.
-- By organizing error handling independently, developers can reason about it more effectively, leading to greater maintainability and fewer bugs.
+- Treat error handling as an independent concern to ensure clean, robust, and testable code.
 ### 6.1.
 Use Exceptions Rather Than Return Codes
 - Exceptions make code cleaner by separating logic from error handling.
 - Avoid cluttering the caller with checks for return values.